TriyaSS/Triya_Portfolio/index.md

 Smart Mirror

 This project transforms a traditional bathroom mirror into a multifunctional smart display.
 By integrating a digital screen, the system mimics the appearance of a standard mirror while offering smartphone-like features such as displaying the time, weather updates, calendar events, and personalized medication reminders.
 These modifications transform the standard bathroom mirror into a personal assistant.
-It is especially beneficial for individuals who take regular medications, providing consistent and timely reminders each time they enter the bathroom — ensuring adherence and improving overall wellness!
+It is especially beneficial for individuals who take regular medication, providing consistent and timely reminders each time they enter the bathroom improving their overall wellness!

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: